 Academic Music Scholarships are awarded to applicants who successfully demonstrate an advanced level of academic potential.
 Applicants normally have a minimum of Grade 5 in Music Theory and must also be enrolled on the Music A Level course.

-Academic scholars receive extra lessons each week in advanced musicology and are submitted for Grade 6, 7 and 8 in Music Theory, and the Trinity College Musicology Diploma.
+Academic scholars receive extra lessons each week in advanced musicology and are submitted for the Trinity College Musicology Diploma.